mynaparrot/plugNmeet-docs/docs/developer-guide/scalable-setup.md

 For optimal performance, especially when recording frequently, we strongly recommend deploying the **`plugnmeet-recorder` on a dedicated server**, separate from your main `plugnmeet-server` and LiveKit instance.

-*   **Why?** Recording, and especially RTMP streaming, can be a CPU-intensive process.
-Isolating it prevents recording jobs from impacting the performance of your live meetings.
+*   **Why?** Recording and post-processing (transcoding) are CPU-intensive tasks.
+Isolating them prevents recording jobs from impacting the performance of your live meetings.
 *   **When?** This should be your first step if you notice performance degradation during active recordings.

 However, if you only plan to record sessions infrequently, running the recorder on the same server (as the default installation script does) is a perfectly viable option.